StarChart-Labs/corona-ide/README.md

 # Corona

+`The'I' in IDE should also stand for "invisible"`

-A exploratry project to build a lighter, simpler Java IDE - or learn trying!
+A exploratory project to build a lighter, simpler Java IDE - or learn trying!

 Many IDEs try to handle many languages and a large range of features.
 Corona's aim is to present the most important tools and allow developer's to simply focus on writing things.

-In short: `The'I' in IDE should also stand for "invisible"`

 ## Contributing